cakephp/authorization/docs/en/checking-authorization.rst

 You can pass the ``$user`` into your models, services or templates allowing you to check authorization anywhere in your application easily.
-See the :ref:`identity decorator` section for how to customize or replace the default decorator.
+See the :ref:`identity-decorator` section for how to customize or replace the default decorator.

 The :doc:`/component` can be used in controller actions